 To monitor sleep apnea, patients must place sensors near the eyes and on the head, chest, and finger.
-It is only possible to get an accurate analysis if the sensors are properly positioned.
+The only way to achieve an accurate analysis is a proper placement of sensors.
 However, patients can be prone to mistakes without the help of a physician.

-Incorrectly placed sensors may cause an inaccurate diagnosis, requiring the patient to take the HST again.
+Incorrectly placed sensors are common home sleep test challenge that may cause an inaccurate diagnosis, requiring the patient to take the HST again.
 Mobile apps, like DreamClear™, confirm the sensors are placed properly to ensure the test runs smoothly.
 The app will alert users if a sensor is positioned incorrectly.
 Once all sensors are in place, the patient is ready to begin the HST.

 Leverage Modern Software for Home Sleep Tests

-While patients may encounter challenges with home sleep tests, modern software and technology ensures that patients have the necessary end-to-end care to diagnose sleep conditions.
+While patients may encounter home sleep test challenges, modern software and technology ensures that patients have the necessary end-to-end care to diagnose sleep conditions.
 Despite HSTs only tracking breathing, detecting sleep apnea, and needing sensors, there are many benefits to conducting tests directly from home.